 Segments are great tools to identify cross-sections of your audience to send one-time campaigns to.
 While it is possible to build a flow that is triggered by being added to a segment, the same filtering and targeting options that you have in the segment builder are also available within the flow builder.

-For example, if you would like to trigger an email when someone buys a specific product, you can accomplish this by creating a flow that is triggered by the Placed Order event, and then add a Trigger Filter to the flow to only include people who purchased the specific item.
+For example, if you would like to trigger an email when someone buys a specific product, you can accomplish this by creating a flow that is triggered by the Placed Order metric, and then add a trigger filter to the flow to only include people who purchased the specific item.

-Any segment that leverages the metrics from the What someone has/has not done dropdown can also be built using a metric-based flow.
-Likewise, Properties about someone targeting options are available as Flow Filters.
+Any segment that leverages the metrics from the What someone has/has not done dropdown can also be built using a metric-triggered flow.
+Likewise, Properties about someone targeting options are available as flow filters.